Norman Hobson

-Norman Hobson (born 22 August 1933) is a former professional footballer who played as a right back for Shrewsbury Town.
+Norman Hobson (born 22 August 1933) is an English former professional footballer who played as a right-back for Shrewsbury Town.
 Norman signed from Oswestry Town in October 1954 and spent 8 seasons at Shrewsbury, making 212 league appearances scoring 5 goals along with 10 FA Cup appearances, 2 league cup appearances with 1 goal.
 He moved to the Telford-based Sankey's Football Club in January 1962.
 In 1958/59 season he won promotion with Shrewsbury Town to 3rd tier of English football and played under legendary Town player manager Arthur Rowley.
 His last appearance for Shrewsbury was on 7 January 1962 in a 1–1 away draw at Aldershot in the 3rd round of the FA Cup.
 He also played a part in the Shrewsbury team that got to the League Cup semi final that same year.
 Hobson captained Colwyun Bay to the Welsh League (North) title in 1965.